Interactive film: VHS and CD-ROM

-In 1987, the game Night Trap, featuring full-motion video, was created for Hasbro's Control-Vision video game system (originally codenamed "NEMO"), which used VHS tapes.
-When Hasbro discontinued production of Control-Vision, the footage was placed into archive until it was purchased in 1991 by the founders of Digital Pictures.
-Digital Pictures ported Night Trap to the Sega CD platform, releasing it in 1992.
+The 1985 release Clue VCR Mystery Game paired a live-action VHS video with cards and a notepad, introducing a "new type of gaming altogether".

+The video game console Control-Vision (codenamed NEMO) was prototyped in 1986, using VHS tapes to present film-like gaming experiences.
+Before Hasbro ended its investment in the project, video footage for the game Night Trap was recorded in 1987.
+Some Control-Vision content survived into more advanced platforms, including the port of Night Trap for the Sega CD platform in 1992.

-In 1988, Epyx announced three VCR games including one based on its video game California Games.
-They combined videotape footage with a board game.
-From the late 1980s, American Laser Games started to produce a wide variety of live-action light gun laserdisc games, which played much like the early cartoon games, but used a light gun instead of a joystick to affect the action.
-Meanwhile, Digital Pictures started to produce a variety of interactive movies for home consoles.
+Epyx announced three VCR games in 1988 that combined videotape footage with a board game, including one based on its computer release California Games.
+Beginning in 1989, American Laser Games started to produce a wide variety of live-action light gun LaserDisc games, which played much like the early cartoon games, but used a light gun instead of a joystick to affect the action.
+Founded in 1991, Digital Pictures began producing a variety of interactive movies for home consoles.

-When CD-ROMs were embedded in home consoles such as the Sega CD as well as home computers, games with live action and full motion video featuring actors were considered cutting-edge, and some interactive movies were made.
-Some notable adventure games from this era are Under a Killing Moon, The Pandora Directive (both part of the Tex Murphy series), The Beast Within: A Gabriel Knight Mystery, Voyeur, Star Trek: Klingon, Star Trek: Borg, Ripper, Snatcher, Black Dahlia, The X-Files Game, Phantasmagoria, Bad Day on the Midway and The Dark Eye.
+With CD-ROMs embedded in home consoles and home computers by the mid-1990s, interactive movie games with live-action and full-motion video featuring actors became cutting-edge.
+Some notable adventure games from this era include Under a Killing Moon, The Pandora Directive (both part of the Tex Murphy series), The Beast Within: A Gabriel Knight Mystery, Voyeur, Star Trek: Klingon, Star Trek: Borg, Ripper, Snatcher, Black Dahlia, The X-Files Game, Phantasmagoria, Bad Day on the Midway and The Dark Eye.
 Others in the action genre are Brain Dead 13 and Star Wars: Rebel Assault.

-Due to the limitation of memory and disk space, as well as the lengthy timeframes and high costs required for the production, not many variations and alternative scenes for possible player moves were filmed, so the games tended not to allow much freedom and variety of gameplay.
-Thus, interactive movie games were not usually very replayable after being completed once.
+Due to the limitation of memory and disk space, as well as the lengthy timeframes and high costs required for the production, not many variations and alternative scenes for possible player moves were filmed, restricting the variety of gameplay.